Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 fi
 ```

-The class references resolved by the methods 'loadObj' and 'getClass' are defined via the class reference file:
+The class references resolved by the methods 'loadObj' and 'getObj' are defined via the class reference file:
 ./DpdlLibs/libs/classes.txt

 NOTE: This file can be edited or complemented only in the registered, Licensed version of Dpdl.